lee2sman/cui_spring2021/week5/README.md

 ## In-class Activity - Following our User Experience Design Methodology to create Prototypes and Crazy 8s

+1. Design brief

-Spend 20 minutes brainstorming *app* ideas that would augment your life, something that would be specific to you and/or perhaps a friend or family member.
+Spend 10-20 minutes brainstorming *app* ideas that would augment your life, something that would be specific to you and/or perhaps a friend or family member.
 Just make a list.
 It's important to get all of your ideas out.
 Good ideas, bad ideas.
 Capture the ideas down with a word or phrase or sentence.
 Don't judge them yet.
 Don't consider them in detail yet.
 Just put them down and let them sit in a list.

+2. Research

 Now find a partner and interview them.
 Conduct design research and from this create a design brief based on their needs.
 Spend a few minutes refining your concept.
 Ask them questions.
 Follow our User Experience Design Methodology.

 ##### In-class Activity - Crazy 8s

+3. Paper Prototyping

-Fold a sheet of paper twice so you have 8 panels.
+Fold a sheet of paper so you have 8 panels.

 ![Crazy 8s design prototyping activity](../assets/images/crazy-8s.jpg)